|

 not use exclusively one or a few aspects, like iconography, to characterize

+a stylistic unit.
+What attributes could be important?
 In order to make comparisons among graphic complexes (regional

 complexes, sites of the same region; pannels in the same site; chronological